ItakEjgo/weighted_distance_oracle/README.md

 **--query-num={int}: The number of queries.** If the --generate flag set to be 1, the program will generate 3 * query-num queries (1/3 of them are inner-box queries, 1/3 of them are inter-box queries, and the rest are inner-inter mixed queries).

 [comment]: <> (bool weighted_flag = getarg&#40;0, "--weighted"&#41;;)
-**--weighted={0, 1}: The flag whether the terrain surface is weighted or not.** If this parameter set to be 1, the terrain surface (input file) is a weighted terrain surface thus the face weights are generated and be used for distance computation.
+**--weighted={0, 1}: The flag whether the terrain surface is weighted or not.** If this parameter set to be 1, the terrain surface (input file) is a weighted terrain surface and thus, the face weights will be generated and be used for distance computation.
 Please note that only *Fixed Scheme*, *Unfixed Scheme* and *EAR-Oracle* support weighted terrain surfaces queries.

 [comment]: <> (string method_type = getarg&#40;"", "--method"&#41;;)
 **--method={'FixedS', 'UnfixedS', 'KAlgo', 'SE', 'EAR', 'MMP'}: Which algorithm is going to be used.** *Fixed Scheme*, *Unfixed Scheme* and *K-Algo* are state-of-the-art on-the-fly algorithms. *SE-Oracle* is state-of-the-art index-based algorithm. *EAR-Oracle* is the proposed *highway network-based indexing algorithm*. *MMP* is the exact geodesic distance algorithm and it is implemented by the CGAL(v5.3) library.